dvob/k8s-s2s-auth/README.md

               audience: service2
 EOF
 ```
+Now you can verify in the logs of Service 1 that it again is able to authenticate itself to Servcice 2.

 ### ServiceAccountIssuerDiscovery
-The ServiceAccountIssuerDiscovery is available as an alpha feature since Kubernetes 1.18.
+The ServiceAccountIssuerDiscovery is available as a beta feature since Kubernetes 1.20.
 It allows to fetch the public key from the API server to verfiy the JWT signatures.
 For this it uses the OpenID Connect Discovery mechanism.
 Since this is a standard it is supported by many libraries and frameworks.

 Allow access to the discovery endpoint:
 ```